 We’ve all been stuck at home recently and needing fun things to do with kids at home!
-I live in an apartment building and I don’t have a porch so I am constantly researching and looking for fun things to do with kids in my apartment that don’t need an outdoor area.
-Especially when there was no day camp I am constantly needing to fun things with my kids.
+I live in an apartment building, and I don’t have a porch, so I am constantly researching and looking for fun things to do with kids in my apartment that don’t need an outdoor area.
+Especially when there was no day camp, I constantly need to find fun things with my kids.

-These are all pretty frugal activities as money is tight right now (me, along with the rest of the world!).
+These are all pretty frugal activities as money is tight right now (me and the rest of the world!).
 It has been a challenge, to say the least.
 I have definitely had to be pretty creative and think out of the box.
-While I wanted to do fun things with my kids, I still needed to be mindful of how much it was costing me.
+While I wanted to do fun things with my kids, I still needed to be mindful of how much it cost me.

 Here are a few of the fun activities we did in our home this summer to keep the kids entertained.
 All indoor family fun!Looking for fun things to do with your kids at home?
 Well, here are 9 great ideas!
 Click To Tweet

 9 Fun Things to do With Kids at Home

 Ice Block Fun

 This one takes a bit of pre-planning (at least 2 days).

 Take a clear container and find some small items around the house (something like a Lego, a magnet, a toy animal).
 Place it in the container, and cover the items with water, half-way up the container.
 Freeze.
 Once it is mostly frozen, do the same thing again- this time until the water reaches the top of the container.
 Freeze.

 Once it’s frozen, it’s time for a treasure hunt.
 Set the kids up in an empty space and give them the ice block.
 Have them try to get the toys out using warm water and syringes.
 They fill the syringe with warm water and let it melt the ice around the toys.